quotient-ai/quotient-python/README.md

     # Instructions for the model to follow
     instructions=[
         "You are a helpful assistant that answers questions about the world.", "Answer the question in a concise manner.
-If you are not sure, say 'I don't know'."
+If you are not sure, say 'I don't know'.", ],
-    ]
+    # Tags can be overridden at log time
+    tags={"model": "gpt-4o-mini", "feature": "customer-support"},
 )

+print(response)
 ```

 You can also use the async client if you need to create logs asynchronously.